milahu/alchi/readme.md

       * liberals prefer friends over family
         * [reddit: Liberals, relative to conservatives, express greater moral concern toward friends relative to family, and the world relative to the nation](https://www.reddit.com/r/science/comments/dbynle/liberals_relative_to_conservatives_express/)
           * [2016election.procon.org: Differences in Conservative and Liberal Brains.
 20 peer-reviewed studies show liberals and conservatives physiologically different (disgusting image of cutting fingers)](https://2016election.procon.org/view.resource.php?resourceID=005927)
           * Study suggests that leftists have an almost precisely inverted scale of values compared to rightists.
-Instead of a hierarchy of concern with one’s own family, nation, and race highest on the scale, leftists place abstractions like “all objects in the universe” — including such things as rocks — or “all mankind” — in first place. ([nationalvanguard: Psychology: Liberals Care More About Rocks Than About Their Own Families](https://nationalvanguard.org/2020/07/psychology-liberals-care-more-about-rocks-than-their-own-families/))
+Instead of a hierarchy of concern with one’s own family, nation, and race highest on the scale, leftists place abstractions like "all objects in the universe" — including such things as rocks — or "all mankind" — in first place. ([nationalvanguard: Psychology: Liberals Care More About Rocks Than About Their Own Families](https://nationalvanguard.org/2020/07/psychology-liberals-care-more-about-rocks-than-their-own-families/))
           * Liberals as you may suspect are more open to new ideas and are therefore more willing to change.
 They are more likely to focus on the good things in change, hoping for the best.
 Conservatives tend to be reluctant to change, fearing that change may ruin the good things and bring more problems; unintended consequences.
 Such an outlook tends to track with age; younger people tend to be more liberal and older people tend to be more conservative. ([ethicsdefined: Conservatives VS. Liberals](http://ethicsdefined.org/the-problem-with-morality/conservatives-vs-liberals/))
             * "Such an outlook tends to track with age", so this is expression of mental age.
               * type 1 + type 3 = young brain = liberal = driven by lust = positive motivation = seeking types = agressive